 The free tier activates automatically with 2,000 completions and 50 slow premium requests.
 No credit card required, and you can start coding with AI assistance immediately.

-GitHub Copilot for Students:
+GitHub Copilot Student Setup:

 Verify your student status through GitHub's Education program at education.github.com